 - Literature Wales’ Safeguarding Policy is in operation at Tŷ Newydd.
 The policy can be viewed on request.
 Literature Wales aims to safeguard the welfare of children and vulnerable adults whilst they are attending or participating in any of their activities.

-- If any event or incident regarding children, young people and/or vulnerable adults raises your concern during your time at Tŷ Newydd, please report to the Head of Tŷ Newydd immediately.
+- If any event or incident regarding children, young people and/or vulnerable adults raises your concern during your time at Tŷ Newydd, please report it to the Creative Manager or to the Venue Manager immediately.

 Privacy and data

-- Your personal information, including full name, address, phone number, email address, address and any dietary requirements is kept on file by Literature Wales for contractual purposes.
+- Your personal information, including full name, address, phone number, email address, any dietary requirements and accessibility requirements are kept on file by Literature Wales for contractual purposes.

 - No credit/debit card information is stored by Literature Wales.